jonasbn/chientrm.github.io/_posts/2022-09-21-auto-build-gcp-custom-image-with-cloudbuild-and-packer.md

 gcloud builds submit .
 ```

-Wait a few second and press `y` when prompt
+Wait a few second and press `y` when prompt appears

 ### Add packer configurations to your source code